planewave/planewave.github.io/_posts/2022-05-15-matlab-vscode.md

 It includes 6 extensions, some of the important ones are:

 * MATLAB for Visual Studio Code: basic language support for MATLAB to VSCode.
-You will need to setup the linter (mlint) to make the most of it.
+You will need to set up the linter (`mlint`) to make the most of it.
 * Matlab Code Run: run Matlab scripts in VSCode.
 Open the command palette (under "View" or with shortcut ctr+shift+p) and find the "Run Matlab File" command.
 * Matlab Interactive Terminal for VSCode.
 This extension allows you to start an interactive Matlab session in VSCode like other terminals.
 MATLAB Engine API for Python, installations instruction is available [here](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html).
 I had some struggles with this extension installation on macOS, hope you can pull it out.